 While these diseases are extremely serious, the majority of them can be healed as long as there is immediate veterinary care provided.
 It might be necessary to get your cat to see a vet to stop its flatulence and also to maintain lifelong health.

 Should You Be Worried?

-Majority of cat fart cases are down to diet and some other lifestyle variables.
+The majority of cat fart cases are down to diet and some other lifestyle variables.
 Nevertheless, there are times when flatulence, particularly when it is excessive, can signal that your feline requires emergency veterinary care.
 Accessing this can be quite difficult, which then further hinders the steps that should be taken.
-Numerous feline experts have stated that there are various warning symptoms which may show that a cat requires immediate veterinary care.
+Numerous feline experts have stated that there are various warning symptoms that may show that a cat requires immediate veterinary care.

 It is best to call the veterinary if your cat shows any of these symptoms: